31 Mar Ten Ways To Create Springtime Memories With Your Family

 - Tour an Outdoor Museum

 Find out what outdoor museums are in your local area.
-There might be living historical museums where you can participate in activities of days gone by or museums that offer gardens to stroll through.
+There might be living history museums where you can participate in activities of days gone by or museums that offer gardens to stroll through.
 With some of these, you’re even allowed to picnic, so consider packing a lunch and head on out.

 Geocaching is a fun scavenger hunt where you use a GPS-enabled device, like your phone, to navigate to a specific set of GPS coordinates and then attempt to find the geocache (container) hidden at that location.
 You never know what might be stored inside!
 Leave the treasure there or add your own to it.
 There are millions of geocaches around the world and likely many hidden ones around you just waiting to be found.